About me

 I have worked as a part-time sociotechnical researcher at Taraaz, founded by Roya Pakzad, collaborating on projects on human-rights impact assessments and AI procurement.

-Previously, I was a software engineer at Bloomberg LP where my work focused on full-stack C++ applications, message queueing, and continuous integration.
+I have interned at Meta Central Applied Science and FAIR and was previously a software engineer at Bloomberg LP.
 I graduated from Princeton University with a concentration in Computer Science and a certificate in Statistics and Machine Learning.

 News